 I am not an ETFO member, can I take an AQ?

-Yes, all teachers are welcome to enrol in our AQs.
+Yes, all educators who are members of the Ontario College of Teachers are welcome to enrol in our AQs.
 Prospective candidates should ensure they meet the prerequisites prior to enrolling in a course.

 What if a teacher is teaching in another province?

 If you are a teacher currently teaching or consider teaching in another province, you should check with the accrediting association that ETFO’s AQs are recognized for certification and/or salary grid movement.
 Please notify ETFO-AQ at email@example.com if you require documentation to be sent to another province.
 Some provincial accrediting authorities require university transcripts and/or grades for courses to be recognized for salary grid movement and/or authorization to teach in the province.
 Many provinces do accept ETFO-AQs but it’s always best to check.